Soccer Saturday: Format

 Soccer Saturday is broadcast from 12:00 on Sky Sports News and usually airs for six hours.
-The programme begins with the host and four regular in-studio pundits previewing the weekend's matches, reviewing recent results and debating current issues in football.
-The show is also famous for the rapport between the pundits and the presenter.
-There is much banter between the pundits and Jeff Stelling, who, in a good humoured manner, often points out each other's mistakes and incorrect predictions.
-Stelling exuberantly celebrates goals scored by his favourite team (Hartlepool United).
+The programme begins with the host and six regular in-studio pundits previewing the weekend's matches, reviewing recent results and debating current issues in football.
+During Jeff Stelling's tenure as presenter the show was also famous for the rapport between himself and the pundits.
+There was much banter between the pundits and Stelling, who, in a good humoured manner, often pointed out the other's mistakes and incorrect predictions.
+Stelling exuberantly celebrated goals scored by his favourite team (Hartlepool United).
 Viewers are kept updated on the progress of early kick-offs by reporters at the games and by graphics below and to the right of the director's cut.
 These graphics also includes latest team news and league standings.

-From 15:00 to 17:15, Soccer Saturday provides running coverage of the 3 pm league matches, of which none is televised in the UK and one is televised in Ireland.
-The graphics display a vidiprinter and cycle through current scores in the English and Scottish leagues, with Jeff Stelling providing commentary on the events as they unfold.
+From 15:00 to 17:15, Soccer Saturday provides running coverage of the 3 pm league matches, of which none is televised in the UK and one is televised in Rest Of World.
+The graphics display a vidiprinter and cycle through current scores in the English and Scottish leagues, with Simon Thomas providing commentary on the events as they unfold.
 Significant events at the most high-profile games – almost always in the Premier League – are described by the studio panel who each watch a game on a monitor.
 Other games deemed important are reported on by correspondents at the grounds connected to the studio by a video link, ISDN or telephone.
+Where a video link is used, it shows the reporter facing the pitch so that the stand is in the background, in line with the FA blackout which prohibits broadcasting live football during those hours.
 This portion of the show is also aired on Sky Showcase.

 After the 3 pm games finish, the classified football results are read by Alan Lambourn and this is followed by a run-through of the updated league tables.
 A commercial break then follows and this is when the vidiprinter is removed from the screen.
 For the final 45 minutes of the programme the studio pundits discuss the games they have been watching, and post-match interviews with players and managers are shown.

 The regular format occasionally changes, for example during international windows when no Premier League or Championship matches are played, the show is shortened to 14:00 and 17:30, and League 1 and 2 fixtures are then covered by the studio pundits as opposed to the usual Premier League ones.
-Stelling no longer presents Soccer Saturday during the international break, with duties being handed over to Julian Warren.
+Julian Warren presents Soccer Saturday during the international break.